Table of Contents

 Prevention is always better than cure, so regular health checkups with a rabbit knowledgeable vet can save much heartbreak.
 Remember that rabbits are prey animals so they are adept at hiding illness.
-Although good diet, enrichment and love contribute to prevention, there are several conditions you should be aware of.
+Although a good diet, enrichment, and love contribute to the prevention, there are several conditions you should be aware of.
 If ever in doubt, consult a vet.

 Gastrointestinal [GI] stasis

-This is a serious condition which rabbits can quickly die from.
-Causes vary but can include intestinal blockage, dehydration and stress.
+This is a serious condition that rabbits can quickly die from.
+Causes vary but can include intestinal blockage, dehydration, and stress.
 Observe for loss of appetite and/or smaller droppings than is usual.

 Rabbits can die from shock so a calm environment is important – don’t allow your rabbit to be frightened by cats/dogs or roughly handled.
 Educate young children on how to care for rabbits.

 - Malocclusion – misaligned teeth.